Andrew Yang on the issues, in under 500 words

 - Medicare for All: Yang advocates for a single-payer health care system.

 - Economy: Yang calls his economic philosophy "human-centered capitalism," advocating for a system that emphasizes metrics that measure "human well-being and fulfillment," such as standard of living, health-adjusted life expectancy, childhood success rate and social and economic mobility.
-He described his plans as a "vision for a trickle-up economy" on ABC's This Week.
+He described his plans as a "vision for a trickle-up economy."

-- Marijuana legalization: Yang pledged to legalize marijuana and pardon all non-violent drug related offenses, then later clarified in an interview with George Stephanopoulos that he would only pardon marijuana-related offenses.
+- Marijuana legalization: Yang pledged to legalize marijuana and pardon all non-violent drug related offenses, then later clarified that he would only pardon marijuana-related offenses.
 Yang said he would still decriminalize opioids.

-- Social media: Yang has proposed a federal department to oversee social media, citing "a huge surge in depression, anxiety, and emotional issues" on ABC's This Week.
+- Social media: Yang has proposed a federal department to oversee social media, citing "a huge surge in depression, anxiety, and emotional issues."
 He described it as "a Department of the Attention Economy."

-- Circumcision: In March, Yang came out against circumcision, telling the Daily Beast: "I’m highly aligned with the intactivists.
-History will prove them even more correct..From what I’ve seen, the evidence on it being a positive health choice for the infant is quite shaky."
+- Circumcision: In March, Yang came out against circumcision, telling The Daily Beast: "From what I’ve seen, the evidence on it being a positive health choice for the infant is quite shaky."

 Key criticisms of Andrew Yang: